-Making the decision to put a loved one in a memory care community can be heart wrenching.
-But capturing the essence of what memory care offers dementia sufferers is what’s important to note.
-Memory care offers more than assisted living; it offers improved senior quality of life.
+Making the decision to put a loved one in a memory care community can be heart-wrenching.
+But, capturing the essence of what memory care offers Alzheimer’s disease and dementia sufferers is what’s important to note.
+Memory care offers more than assisted living, it offers seniors an improved quality of life.
+Learn more.

-One bright spot in this depressed housing economy is the growth of new senior housing construction projects.
-More than 10 senior housing groups announced plans to build new developments or renovate existing communities in April, including the LaSalle Group (Constant Care Management), Innovative Senior Living, Lifespace Communities, Pathway Senior Living and Bloomfield Senior Living.
-As waiting lists for memory care programs grow exponentially each year, a significant portion of these new building projects are dedicated to memory care units, specifically designed to meet the behavior needs of individuals with Alzheimer’s disease and other related dementias.
+Recently, more than 10 senior housing groups announced plans to build new developments or renovate existing communities in April, including the LaSalle Group (Constant Care Management), Innovative Senior Living, Lifespace Communities, Pathway Senior Living and Bloomfield Senior Living.
+As waiting lists for memory care programs grow exponentially each year, a significant portion of these new building projects are dedicated to memory care units.
+Learn more about how their designs meet the behavior needs of individuals with Alzheimer’s and related dementias.

 Memory care as a specialized treatment option for seniors is more expensive than traditional assisted living as it offers specific services and features, catered to those who suffer from dementia.

 - A secure environment to reduce elopement, while allowing healthy wandering

 - Color-coded hallways and design features to facilitate easy navigation and reduce anxiety

 - The ability to accommodate residents in the early, middle and late stages of the disease

 Senior living companies including Belmont Village, Emeritus and Silverado Senior Living have been expanding their memory care housing as these senior care providers need to meet the demands of an aging population.

 Through effective services, treatments and catered-patient environments designed by experts in Alzheimer’s disease and dementia, communities with memory care programs report the following improvements in resident quality-of-life factors: